 Message Problem Things to try No communication Suspect a bad configuration in the receiving or sending application.
-Check that both applications are using the same port and that the sending application is using the expected protocol: basic TCP/IP socket stream or Xinet PapConnect, as configured in the Socket Configuration dialog box.
+Check that both applications are using the same port and that the sending application is using the expected protocol usually basic TCP/IP socket stream, as configured in the Socket Configuration dialog box.
 Next check the network connectivity using ping or an equivalent network utility program.
 Bad jobs at the receiving end The sending application may not be using the correct protocol.
-Check that the sending application is using the expected protocol: basic TCP/IP socket stream or Xinet PapConnect.
-Check that no other machine is already using the same port and sending something that is not a Post-Script language job.
+Check that the sending application is using the expected protocol usually basic TCP/IP socket stream.
+Check that no other machine is already using the same port and sending something that is not a PostScript language job.
 Check that the sending application is using the expected protocol.